Hornan7/Cardano-Constitution-MVG/README.md

 The Constitutional Committee shall only vote on the constitutionality of governance actions and are collectively responsible for ensuring that the Constitution is respected.

-### Section 4: Elections

-The Times, and Manner of holding Elections for the Constitutional Committee, shall be prescribed on-chain by the ("New constitutional committee") governance action, its metadata and the Governance group's protocol parameters values.

-A successful election of a new constitutional committee, a constitutional change or a hard-fork shall delay ratification of all other governance actions until the first epoch after their enactment to give the new constitutional committee enough time to vote on current proposals, re-evaluate existing proposals with respect to a new constitution, and ensures that the in principle arbitrary semantic changes caused by enacting a hard-fork do not have unintended consequences in combination with other actions.

 ### Section 5: Disabilities of Constitutional Committee Members